Spanish PM Rajoy forced out of office

 What happens now?

-Mr Rajoy's departure casts the EU's fourth-largest economy into political uncertainty.
+Mr Rajoy's departure casts the EU's fifth-largest economy into political uncertainty.

 Mr Sánchez is expected to be sworn in at the weekend and to name a cabinet next week.